kkeys99/oomph/beta.md

 For the final phase of the project, we plan on extending the class semantics with access modifiers (private, public, and static) and to implement a Java-esque class hierarchy with subclassing and interfaces.
-We also hope to provide a full user manual, as well as an implementation of basic data structures to create a more complete language.
+We also hope to add more built in data types: strings, tuples, lists, and dictionaries.